Skip to main content

 Receive the latest updates on Rhode Island's Birds by subscribing to the Avian Research email newsletter!

 The premise of this symposium is simple: the more you know, the more you can do to help our birds.
-Our first symposium held on January 28, 2023, provided attendees with information on what is being done to save our birds and what obstacles stand in the way of conservation success.
+This Audubon-hosted event features researchers from across the Northeast, providing attendees with information on what is being done to save our birds and what obstacles stand in the way of conservation success.
+Learn More & View Event Recordings

 The Avian Research Initiative Blog